DKenefake/etymrs/Readme.md

 ### Some Notes

 This will not differentiate situations were the same word will have the multiple different backgrounds.
 Such as the word 'or', which has the usage of "tea or coffee" and "gold/yellow".
-One has germanic background and the other has a latin background.
+One has germanic etymology and the other has a latin etymology.
 In general, this is a hard problem to get around.

 ### Features